kugg/jerkeby/content/posts/Prototype-Poisoning.md

 The typical attack avenues for this bug class are:

 * Adding implicitly called functions with executable code.
 Function overwriting may be possible if the input format supports it. `JSON` does not support function bodies as a data type.
-* Remote Code Execution, through code evaluation, when any prototype value is consumed by an `eval()` statement.
+* Remote Code Execution or Command Injection, through code evaluation, when any prototype value is consumed by an `eval()` or `system()` statement.
 * Property injection by appending member variables such as "`debug: true`" can cause drastic alterations in application flow.
-* Appending member values used as arguments to third-party libraries causes changes in application behaviour.
+* Appending member values used as arguments to third-party libraries causes changes in application behaviour (Argument injection).
 * Overwrite prototype members to bypass input validation schemas.
+* Causing Denial of Service by inferring infinite loops (Loop Manipulation).
+* Manipulating global values to cause program flow alteration (Global variable tampering) or Denial of Service.

 ## Identifiction
 This section covers guidance on how to get started with building prototype poisoning detections.
 The static code analysis (SAST) approach uses a code scanning tool such as SemGrep or CodeQL.
 A more dynamic approach (DAST), by tests the target application inputs with a `Prototype Poisoning Polyglot`.

-### DAST (Prototype Poisoning Polyglot)
+### DAST Testing (Prototype Poisoning Polyglot)
 Appending a custom prototype to all JSON objects can be a useful method to detect prototype poisoning.
 A "`__proto__`" string value must be appended to a structurally valid JSON input containing the expected fields of the target application.
 The input will get more coverage in the target application with a valid base request.

 Assuming the default input to an application is "`username`", "`password`" the base request would look like this.